incognitochain/incognito-cli/README.md

    This function returns the share amount of a user within a pDEX pair.

 OPTIONS:
-   --address value, --addr value  a base58-encoded payment address --tokenID1 value               ID of the first token --tokenID2 value               ID of the second token (default: "0000000000000000000000000000000000000000000000000000000000000004")
+   --address value, --addr value  A base58-encoded payment address --tokenID1 value               ID of the first token --tokenID2 value               ID of the second token (default: "0000000000000000000000000000000000000000000000000000000000000004")